notaarryan/rock-paper-scissors/README.md

 # Rock Paper Scissors Game

 This is a simple **Rock Paper Scissors** game implemented in JavaScript.
-It's a console-based game where a human plays against the computer for 5 rounds.
+It's a web-based game where a human plays against the computer until one reaches 5 points.

 ## Features

-- Prompts the user to enter "Rock", "Paper", or "Scissors"
+- Player selects Rock, Paper, or Scissors using buttons on the web page
 - Computer randomly selects its move
 - Each round displays the result (win/lose/tie)
 - Keeps track of scores for both the human and the computer
-- Declares the final winner after 5 rounds
+- Declares the winner when either player reaches 5 points first

 ## How to Play

-1. Open the project in a browser environment that supports `prompt` (e.g., run it through a simple HTML file or browser console).
-2. Enter your choice when prompted.
-3. Check the console for round results and the final winner.
+1. Open `index.html` in a web browser.
+2. Click the "Rock", "Paper", or "Scissors" button to make your choice.
+3. The computer will choose randomly, and the result will be displayed on the page.
+4. The game continues until either the player or the computer reaches 5 points first.

 ## Technologies Used